mentality2/openworldcrafter/docs/userdocs/markdown_syntax.md

 ### Example

-    I <3 OpenWorldFactory, but I need :coffee: to write :books:.
+    I <3 openworldcrafter, but I need :coffee: to write :books:.

-I <3 OpenWorldFactory, but I need :coffee: to write :books:.
+I <3 openworldcrafter, but I need :coffee: to write :books:.

 ## Spoilers
 Spoilers are hidden until you roll your mouse over them (or, on mobile, tap